mzdu/petbook/README.md

 ### Installation

-After you clone the Helpmonger repository to your desktop, run the command below to install all npm packages.
+After you clone the petbook repository to your desktop, run the command below to install all npm packages.
+Bower packages will also be installed with this command.
 ```sh
 $ npm install
 ```

 ### Running the project (from browser)
 To run the project for the first time, run the following command:
 ```sh
 $ ionic serve
 ```

+By default, the project is using the backend on heroku at https://petbookapi.herokuapp.com/api.
+If you need to run the backend on your local, just uncomment "http://localhost:8080/api" in app.js on line 42.

+If you use your local backend, you will need to run your node server.
+You can clone the repo [here] (https://github.com/beetz12/petbookAPI) and follow the README.

 ### Running the project from IOS simulator
 To run the project on IOS for the first time, run the following commands: